Add a SharePoint Online source

 The Azure Active Directory application appears as SharePoint Online Connector in your Azure portal Enterprise applications page.

-• Provides a way to give the crawling account, and by association your source, access to crawl only specific sites and user profiles.
+• It provides a way to give the crawling account, and by association your source, access to crawl only specific sites and user profiles.

-• Provides a way to grant the crawling account with minimal permissions when accessing site content.
+• It provides a way to grant the crawling account with minimal permissions when accessing site content.

-However, an important drawback of delegated authentication is that it’s more prone to throttling than certificate authentication.
+However, an important drawback of User delegated access using OAuth 2.0 is that it’s more prone to throttling than App authentication using certificate.

-If you decide to use delegated authentication, you must perform the following before creating your SharePoint Online source:
+If you decide to use User delegated access using OAuth 2.0, you must perform the following before creating your SharePoint Online source:

 1. Create a SharePoint Online user account (crawling account) with appropriate roles and permissions.